Contents

 *Not at main entry

-In Part 1 of an Atom Assessment, your child will be tested on their understanding of the content taught on the national curriculum, including maths and English comprehension.
+Part 1 tests your child’s understanding of the content taught on the national curriculum, including maths and English comprehension.
 Some assessments will also include verbal and non-verbal reasoning.
 For more information about which subjects will be tested on your child’s exam, check your target school’s website.

 The maths section covers the topics caught on the national curriculum.
 Children taking an Atom Assessment for 11+ entry will be tested on topics taught up to the end of Year 5.